Uttarakhand: History

 Among the first major dynasties of Garhwal and Kumaon were the Kunindas in the second century BCE who practised an early form of Shaivism and traded salt with Western Tibet.
 It is evident from the Ashokan edict at Kalsi in Western Garhwal that Buddhism made inroads in this region.
 Shamanic Hindu practices deviating from Hindu orthodoxy also persisted here.
 However, Garhwal and Kumaon were restored to nominal Vedic Hindu rule due to the travels of Shankaracharya and the arrival of migrants from the plains.

-Between the 4th and 14th centuries, the Katyuri dynasty dominated lands of varying extent from the Katyur valley (modern-day Baijnath) in Kumaon.
+Between the 4th and 14th centuries, the Katyuri dynasty dominated lands of varying extents from the Katyur valley (modern-day Baijnath) in Kumaon.
 The historically significant temples at Jageshwar are believed to have been built by the Katyuris and later remodelled by the Chands.
 Other peoples of the Tibeto-Burman group known as Kirata are thought to have settled in the northern highlands as well as in pockets throughout the region, and are believed to be ancestors of the modern day Bhotiya, Raji, Jad, and Banrawat people.
+During the medieval period, the region was consolidated under the Katyuri rulers of Kumaon also known as 'Kurmanchal Kingdom'.
+After the fall of Katyuris, the region was divided into the Kumaon Kingdom and the Garhwal Kingdom.